-1. Residential development is to meet the requirements for adaptable housing within residential flat buildings set out in the Auburn DCP 2010.
+Residential development is to meet the requirements for adaptable housing within residential flat buildings set out in the Auburn DCP 2010 Appendix 7 of this DCP.

-5.0 Sustainability and Environmental Management
+5 Sustainability and Environmental Management

 5.1 Sustainability

 - a.
 To increase energy efficiency. - b.
 To reduce reliance on potable water. - c.
 To be climatically responsive and maximise advantages provided by the precincts north facing waterfront location including access to winter sunlight and cooling summer breezes. - d.
 To reduce waste and increase the reuse and recycling of materials.